Semi-implicit Integration and Data-Driven Model Order Reduction in Structural Dynamics with Hysteresis: Introduction

 We emphasize that \texttt{ode15s} is not really designed for such systems.
 We use it here because it has adaptive step sizing and error estimation: when it does work, it can be highly accurate.
 For this reason, to examine the performance of our algorithm for modest numbers of elements, we will use results obtained from \texttt{ode15s} with a tight error tolerance.
 With higher number of elements, \texttt{ode15s} fails to run because the time steps required become too small.

 Having shown the utility of our proposed semi-implicit integration algorithm, we will turn to our second contribution of this paper, namely model order reduction.
 Such Reduced Order Models (ROMs) can save much computational effort.
 In the physical system, if only a few lower modes are excited, the displacement vector can be approximated as a time-varying linear combination of those modes only.
-The challenge here is that the number of Gauss points used for the hysteresis needs to be reduced too, and that is where we offer a significant contribution.
+A remaining issue here is that the number of Gauss points used for the hysteresis can be reduced too, and that is where we offer an additional contribution.

-Note that modal reduction, without the added complication of hysteretic damping, is well known.
-For example, Stringer et al.\ \cite{stringer2011modal,samantaray2009steady} successfully applied modal reduction to rotor systems, including ones with gyroscopic effects.
-Other recent examples in dynamics and vibrations can be seen in \cite{bhattacharyya2021energy,expbhattachcusumano2021}.
-Proper Orthogonal Decomposition (POD) \cite{chatterjee2000introduction} based reduced order models are often used in fluid mechanics: a representative sample may be found in \cite{sengupta2015enstrophy,clark2015developing,berkooz1993proper,holmes1997low}.

-Finally, in work more directly related to ours, for an Euler-Bernoulli beam with hysteretic dissipation, Maity et al.\ \cite{maiti2018vibrations} used the first few undamped modes to expand the solution and performed the virtual work integration using a few Gauss points chosen over the full domain.
+In recent work related to ours, for an Euler-Bernoulli beam with hysteretic dissipation, Maity et al. \cite{maiti2018vibrations} used the first few undamped analytically obtained modes to approximate the solution and performed the virtual work integration using a few Gauss points chosen over the full domain.
 However, they used a different hysteresis model motivated by distributed microcracks.
 Furthermore, in our finite element model, virtual work integrations are performed over individual elements and not the whole domain.
-Consequently, the number of Gauss points in the model increases with mesh refinement.
-When we project the response onto a few modes, we must reduce the number of Gauss points retained as well, and a practical method of doing this is the second contribution of this paper.
+The number of Gauss points in the finite element model increases with mesh refinement.
+When we project the response onto a few modes, we can explicitly reduce the number of Gauss points retained as well, and a practical method of doing so is one of the contributions of this paper.

 In what follows, we present the finite element model in section \ref{fe_formulation}, outline the numerical integration algorithm in section \ref{SE_scheme}, develop the approach for model order reduction in section \ref{ROM_sec}, and present our results in section \ref{results}.